 In parallel, each resistor is connected to the others at two points.
 The result is that the same potential difference exists across each resistor.
 Each resistor then forms a separate pathway for the current.
 Therefore, there are multiple passages for the current in parallel configuration, and different current flows through each resistor.
 Since the potential drop across every resistor in parallel configuration is the same, the current flowing through an individual resistor depends on the value of the resistance: the greater the resistance the smaller the current measured through that resistor.
-Because there are multiple passages for the current in parallel configuration, the current strough the individual resistors should add up into the total current flowing in and out of the configuration.
+Because there are multiple passages for the current in parallel configuration, the current flowing in and out of the configuration.

-$$I{\text{parallel}} = I_1 + I_2 + \cdots$$
+$I{\text{parallel}} = I_1 + I_2 + \cdots$